QUICK ESCAPE FROM SITE

 9. Where a person against whom a protection order has been made contravenes the protection order, the court may, in addition to any penalty provided for under section 8, make or make anew, as the case may be, any one or more of the orders under subsection 6(1), to commence from such date as is specified in such neworder.
 Part II, 8 and 9.

 • Legislation should specify that penalties for crimes involving domestic violence should be more severe than similar non-domestic violence-related crimes.
 This sends the important message that the state will treat a domestic violence crime as seriously, if not more seriously, than a crime against a stranger.
-For example, the Criminal Code (2007) of Hungary requires higher penalties for a person who harasses their ex-spouse or their child than if they harass someone else.
+For example, the Criminal Code (2007) of Hungary requires higher penalties for persons who harasses their ex-spouses or their children than if they harass someone else.
 Section 176/A. Amendments to the Criminal Code (1994) of France provide higher penalties for certain acts of torture or violence when committed by a spouse or co-habitee of the victim.
 Articles 222-3.
 222-8, 222-10 and 222-11.
 See: the Criminal Code (2002 ) of Moldova, which provides higher penalties for murder and severe and deliberate acts of violence against a spouse or close relative.
 Articles 145, 150, 151, 152 and 154.
 It also provides a higher penalty for inducing a spouse or close relative to commit suicide.
 Article 150.
 The Criminal Code (2004) of Romania provides for a higher penalty for the murder of a spouse or close relative (Article 179) or the rape of a family member.
 Article 217.

 • Legislation should provide that sentencing guidelines reflect the gravity of the offense.
 The Criminal Code of Serbia increases the term of imprisonment if domestic violence is committed with a weapon or if death results.
 Article 194.